Sejong Insider

 • Draws are rare events

-• Draw odds indicate improbability
+• Draw odds imply improbability

 • Near wins suggest draw mispricing